 WGITA matters shall be approved with consensus based on thorough communication and discussion.
 When necessary, decisions can be made by a simple majority.

 Important issues, including but not limited to revision of ToR and change of Chair and/or Vice Chair, shall be presented to the INTOSAI Governing Board for approval.
+These Terms of Reference will be reviewed and updated to bring it in line with new INTOSAI Strategic Plans, or at the initiative of the WGITA Chair or KSC leadership.

 Feedback on key WGITA products shall be solicited through correspondence or during meetings.